ICL Renounces Fight for

 For the benefit of our readers who may not have seen this little item, and because of its far-reaching significance, it is worth reproducing the SL/ICL’s “rectification” of the Marxist position on colonies.
 Here is in its entirety this shameful declaration:

-Marxism is a dramatic indication of the extent of political
+latest revision of Marxism is a dramatic indication of the

-accompanying the repeated ideological and organizational crises the ICL
+ideological and organizational crises the ICL has experienced

 Capitulation to Yankee Imperialism